Orbitale/Compotes/README.md

 Here are the requirements:

+* Files must be stored in the `account_exports/` directory at the project's root.
 * File format must be CSV.
-* File name must be `year-month.csv`.
+* File name must be `{year}-{month}.csv`.
-* First line of the file must be headers (no specific syntax, could be empty headers, they are not used anyway).
+* First line of the file will be ignored, so it can contain headers or an empty line.
-* Each line column must be the following:
+* Each line column must be the following, **in this order**:
   1. Date in `d/m/Y` format (nothing else supported for now).
-  2. Operation type (given by bank provider).
+  2. Operation type (given by bank provider, can be an empty string).
   3. Display type (not mandatory, can be an empty string).
   4. Operation details (can be a longer string).
+  5. Amount of the operation.
+Can be a negative number.
-  5. Amount in cents.
-Note that this can be a string like `1 234,55` or `1,234.55`.
-Every non-digit character (except `+` and `-`) will be removed and all remaining numbers will make the amount in cents.
+     > Note that this can be a string like `1 234,55` or `1,234.55`.
+Every non-digit character (except `+` and `-`) will be removed and all remaining numbers will make the amount **in cents**.
 Do not store floats to avoid [floating point issues](https://0.30000000000000004.com/) (read this link, if you need to know why you should avoid storing floats).

 # Set up the administration panel

 The default **username** for the admin panel is `admin`, but you can change it by overriding the `ADMIN_USER` environment variable in your `.env.local` file.

 If you want to change the password, there's a `make` recipe in the [Makefile][./Makefile] to do so, all you need to do is run `make admin-password` by injecting the password you want as an environment variable, like this:

 ```
 $ make -e DEFAULT_ADMIN_PASSWORD=yourpassword admin-password
 [PHP] Overwrite existing password in ".env.local"
 ```

-The password will be saved inside an `.env.local` file at the root of the project, like this:
+The password will be saved inside an `.env.local` file at the root of the project, which may look like this:

 ```
 # .env.local

 # Or anything else you like, not mandatory since the default value is "admin".
 ADMIN_USER=admin

-# Set to "admin" by default, but could be overriden to anything you like with the above "make" recipe.
+# Set to "admin" by default, but could be overriden to anything you like with the "make admin-password" recipe.
 ADMIN_PASSWORD='$argon2id$v=19$m=65536,t=4,p=1$N0R4Zi5hUWQ3QXB0bjVGdg$VsVcHzGRfGPlEbLo/JK0M4S0QT5Mx7wd+vbwXanjpb8'
 ```

-**Important note:** do not forget to use the single quotes `'` around the hashed password, else the `$` sign will cause issues (or you can also escape it with `\$` instead of `$`).
+**Important note:** do not forget to add single quotes `'` around the hashed password, else the `$` sign will cause issues (or you can also escape it with `\$` instead of `$`).

 # Roadmap/TODO list

+Feel free to contribute 😉.

 * Make many analytics dashboards (that's what this app is for in the first place, probably with Highcharts).
 * Add a lot of fixtures to play with.